Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 1) Fines

-Late filings or missed submissions typically trigger administrative penalties.
+Late filings or missed submissions typically trigger automatic administrative penalties.

-These fines often start relatively small but can increase if delays continue.
+These fines often start relatively small but can increase with continued delays.

 2) Interest on Late Payments